tisnik/presentations/docs/coffee-talks/python-ast.md

 1 + 2 * 3
 ```

-* Code to parse expression
+* Code to parse expression and build AST

 ```python
 import ast